cfinn8822/azure-start/README.md

 <p align="justify">
 <h1>Microsoft Azure</h1>

-This demonstration will show how to do the following:
-  - Setup a FREE* Azure account
-  - Create a Resource Group
-  - Create a Storage Account
-  - Create a Virtual Machine (VM)
-  - Connect to the VM using Remote Desktop
+This demonstration will show you how to get started and implement an Azure Account in order to do these labs in the future.
+We will learn how get free Azure account, Create a Resource Group, Storage account, and a Virtual Machine, as well as how to connect to it.

 <h2>Requirements</h2>